min2ha/ukwa-site/content/target/71637/index.en.md

   "subject": "Gender Equality"
 }

-# Independent: Women’s suffrage: After 100 years since millions of women got the vote around the world, how do their rights compare now?

 An article comparing women's rights around the world a hundred years after women got the vote